stackhpc/ansible-role-cluster-infra/README.md

     * `net`: Name or UUID of a neutron network to attach the instances to.
     * `subnet`: Name or UUID of a neutron subnet to attach the instances to.
     * `security_groups`: Optional list of names or UUIDs of security groups to add the instances' ports to.
+Security groups can be present or absent on each listed network.
-    * `floating_net`: Optional name or UUID of a neutron network to attach floating IPs to when the `Cluster::NodeNet1WithFIP` resource is used.
+    * `floating_net`: Optional name or UUID of a neutron network to attach floating IPs to when the `Cluster::NodeNet1WithFIP` or `Cluster::NodeNet2WithFIP` resources are used.

   * `node_resource`: A resource name from the library of custom node resource names.
 This resource type is used as a default for groups which do not